PHorg Logo

 1909

-NPH1909Forty-three months after the destruction of the original Palace, a nine story "new" Palace Hotel opened its doors on December 19, 1909, at the Market and new Montgomery Street site.
-While much plainer on the outside, for over a century now the new Palace Hotel has been as elegant, sumptuous, and gracious on the inside as was its famous predecessor.
+NPH1909Forty-three months after the destruction of the original hotel, a nine story "new" Palace opened its doors on December 19, 1909, at the Market and New Montgomery Streets site.
+While much plainer on the outside, for over a century now the new iconic hostelry has been as elegant, sumptuous, and gracious on the inside as was its famous predecessor.
 The "Palm Court" (also called the "Garden Court") -- which occupies the same area as the Grand Court did in the original hotel -- has been San Francisco's most prestigious hotel dining room since the day it opened in 1909.
 Almost anybody who is anybody has quenched their thirst at one time or another in the "Pied Piper" Bar (overseen by its famous Maxfield Parrish painting) which is located just off the gleaming polished marble lobby.

 "End of the Trail"

-Engraved "End of the Trail" vignette from 1920's Palace Hotel letterhead.
+Engraved "End of the Trail" vignette from the 1920's lettrhead of The Palace Hotel.

 (Click on the above image to see a high resolution version this vignette.)